hyperblast/beefweb/README.md

 ### How to build
 Beefweb has two distinctive parts: server plugin and web user interface.
-To build server you need a descent C++ compiler such as GCC.
+To build server you'll need a descent C++ compiler such as GCC (clang is not tested yet) and a recent version of `cmake`.
-To build web UI you need `nodejs` and `yarn` package manager.
+To build web UI you'll need `nodejs` and `yarn` package manager.

-Build process is automated, in most cases `scripts/build.sh --all --release` will build everything and create package in `build/release` directory.
+The following command will build server, ui and `.tar.gz` package:

+    $ scripts/build.sh --all --release

+Get `beefweb-*.tar.gz` from `build/release` directory.

+You could also build debug version by switching `--release` to `--debug`.

 ### How to install
 Unpack `beefweb-*.tar.gz` to `$HOME/.local/lib/deadbeef`.

 ### How to use
 Point your browser to `http://localhost:8880` and enjoy your web interface.

 If you've enabled remote connections on plugin configuration screen you'll be able to connect from remote machines as well.

-To allow browsing and adding files via web interface specify browsable directories in plugin configuration screen (separate multiple entries with `;`).
+To allow browsing and adding files via web interface specify music directories in plugin configuration screen (multiple entries are separated with `;`).

 ### License
 [MIT](LICENSE)